This listing has one of the 10 most popular offers available in Spain

-Beginners will be schooling in the arena to perfect skills and build confidence.
+Beginners will be schooled in the arena to perfect skills and build confidence.
 Novice riders will need a timeout with a trainer to practice on the long straight tracks through the olives.
 This will be rising trot, canter transitions, leg yields, and so on.
-Experienced riders will take part in local competitions (dates permitting).
+Experienced riders have the option to take part in local competitions (dates permitting).

 Picnic ride is a scenic four-hour ride to Santianne.
 You will be walking through the gentle olive groves and cantering across the endless plains of the campo to higher vantage points to admire the breathtaking Andalusian countryside.
 You will stop for a Spanish picnic al fresco before a return journey alongside the vineyards.

-At Hacienda Horses, the staffs love to welcome the riders of the future.
-They find that kids love the structure here and the fact that they can interact with all the four-legged companions.
+Hacienda Horses love to welcome the riders of the future.
+They find that kids love the structure and the fact that they can interact with all the four-legged companions.
 They often help to educate the rescued dogs and many of the children do not want to leave.

-When families arrived, the staffs will usually take the younger members of the family into a separate group for the morning’s sessions with other children.
-In this group, they can be taught at a different pace while the children learn how to prepare horses for classes and carriage driving.
-The staffs will have quizzes on horse welfare, colors, markings, and lots more.
+When families arrive, the younger members of the family are usually taken into a separate group for the morning’s sessions with other children.
+In this group, they can be taught at a different pace while they learn how to prepare horses for classes and carriage driving.
+They will have quizzes on horse welfare, colors, markings, and lots more.
 Kids will take part in separate gymkhana games and learn to drive a carriage.

-For beginner children, Hacienda Horses will offer lunging and basic classes for as long as their strength will allow.
+For beginner level children, Hacienda Horses will offer lunging and basic classes for as long as their strength will allow.
 For children who have basic riding skills, they will be taught how to ride a gymkhana game per day with a competition at the end.
-The staffs will entertain the children with activities that they will enjoy while the adults ride in their ability groups.
-They will do this to let the adults have a holiday where there can ride and relax and not worry about their children during hacks.
+The children will be entertained with activities that they will enjoy, while the adults ride in their ability groups.
+They hope to let the adults have a holiday where there can ride and relax and not worry about their children during hacks.
 The children can interact and build relationships with each other and all the four-legged residents.

 In the afternoon, the children will have lessons at a similar time to the parents.
-Some families have the dream to ride out in the countryside as a group and once the children are confident, Hacienda Horses can arrange this with a personal guide.
-Hacienda Horses always listen to every guest requests and try to provide the holiday that they would like.
-The staffs will help achieve the things they would like to achieve and try their best to make their dreams come true.
+Some families dream to ride out in the countryside as a group, and once the children are confident, Hacienda Horses can arrange this with a personal guide.
+Hacienda Horses always listen to every guest request and try to provide the guest the holiday they would like, achieve the things they would like to achieve, and try their best to make dreams come true.